Understanding the disability support and aged care sectors

 The home care sector covers care and domestic assistance provided to older people or people with disability in a private residence.

-Care provided to older people outside a private residence, such as in an aged care facility or hostel, is covered by the Aged Care Award.
+Care provided to older people in an aged care facility or hostel is covered by the Aged Care Award.

 Other sectors in the SCHADS Award

-Sectors that involve providing support and assistance, but that don’t provide direct care services, can also be covered by the SCHADS Award.
+Other sectors that involve providing support and assistance can also be covered by the SCHADS Award.

 These include: